Cirkit Designer Logo

 2. Overheating:

-• Cause: Excessive current draw or poor ventilation.
+• Cause: Excessive load or poor ventilation.

 • Solution: Reduce the load current or improve airflow around the converter.
-Attach a heatsink if necessary.

 3. Output Voltage Fluctuations: